AI Screenr

 F1.
 How do you communicate the decision to the account team?

 F2.
-What if the customer threatens to churn?
+What if the customer threatens to leave?

 F3.
-How would your answer change if the feature was easy to generalise later?
+How would your answer change if the feature could be generalised later?

 Unlike plain questions where the AI invents follow-ups, blueprints ensure every candidate gets the exact same follow-up questions for fair comparison.